Coordinating Decisions via Quantum Telepathy

 Optimization is conducted via two methods.
 The first is brute force.
 For the continuous variables, we choose a grid of values to evaluate over and also perform a gradient descent for each point in the grid.
 This is implemented via \texttt{scipy.optimize}~\cite{2020SciPy-NMeth}.
 The discrete variables are evaluated at every possible value.
 This method is clearly not scalable, so we also include another method, the CMA-ES evolutionary algorithm~\cite{hansen2016cma} with discrete variables~\cite{hamano2022cma}.
-We use the Python implementation of~\cite{nomura2024cmaes} in our optimizer.
+We use the Python implementation in~\cite{nomura2024cmaes} for our optimizer.
 Note that CMA-ES does not guarantee a global optimum.
 However, in practical scenarios it may be sufficient to find a quantum strategy with a higher expected utility than the classical value.
-To double-check the results in~\cref{fig:anti_toxic},~\cref{fig:robustness}, and~\cref{fig:noisy_qadv}, we performed both brute force (with a grid linear size of 20 points) and CMA-ES optimizations and verified that we obtained the same results.
-Note that since the hedge-or-not problem is an XOR problem, we can also use semidefinite programming to solve for the quantum value~\cite{cleve2004consequences,wehner2006tsirelson}.
-We instead use our optimizer since it can handle general TC problems and use the hedge-or-not problem as an example of how to apply it.
+To double-check the results in~\Cref{fig:app_anti_toxic},~\Cref{fig:app_robustness},~\Cref{fig:app_noisy_qadv},~\Cref{fig:anti_toxic}(b,c), and~\Cref{fig:robustness}(b,c), we performed both brute force search (with a grid linear size of 20 points) and CMA-ES optimizations and verified that we obtained the same results.

-\subsection{Lossy value}
+\subsection{Lossy Value}

 To compute the lossy value of a TC problem, we optimize over tuples $(\mathcal S_q, \mathcal S_d)$.
-This simply combines the parameterization of a deterministic strategy and that of a quantum strategy.
+This simply combines the parameterization of a quantum strategy with that of a deterministic strategy.
 The number of continuous variables is the same, but now the number of discrete variables is

-Note that we are now instead computing the largest eigenvalue of the lossy Bell operator in~\cref{eq:lossy_bell_op}, so we again do not need to parameterize the shared quantum state.
-We can perform optimization via brute force where for the deterministic strategy variables we also iterate over all possible values.
+but each variable has its own corresponding range of values.
+Note that we are now instead computing the largest eigenvalue of the lossy Bell operator in~\Cref{eq:lossy_bell_op}, so we again do not need to parameterize the shared quantum state.
+We can perform optimization via brute force where we also iterate over all values of the deterministic strategy variables.
 The CMA-ES optimization can be done by treating the deterministic strategy variables as just additional discrete variables.